 Figures 4 and 5 show the impulse responses of model variables (expressed on in log-deviations from steady state values) to a 0.1 percentage point increase of nominal monetary policy rate.
-In all graphs to come, the red line shows the responses of the benchmark Bernanke et al. (1999)

-Figure 5: Impulse responses of financial variables to a restrictive MP shock model, the darker blue line shows the responses of single-period assets version of the present model, lighter blue lines relate to longer maturities in the multiple-period assets version of the model.
+In all graphs to come, the red line shows the responses of the benchmark Bernanke et al. (1999) model, the darker blue line shows the responses of the single-period assets version of the present model, the lighter blue lines relate to longer maturities in the multiple-period assets version of the model.
 Because of the standard New Keynesian features of the model (monopoly power of retailers, price rigidities), the nominal interest rate hike transfers to an increase of the real interest rate.
 Consumption falls as households' optimal allocation shifts towards savings.
-Investment falls as well, but in a much smaller magnitude in comparison to the Bernanke et al. (1999) benchmark.
-The reason is that large part of the shock is absorbed by the financial sector, most notably by the prices of risky assets, while capital returns and investment are affected much less.
-In a sense, financial sector in this model works as a shock absorber, but at the same time the impact is transformed into a longer-lasting financial cycle.
-In a response to the restrictive monetary policy shock, output falls as well.
-Inflation drops as marginal costs decrease.
+Investment also falls, but to a much smaller magnitude in comparison to the Bernanke et al. (1999) benchmark.
+The reason is that a large part of the shock is absorbed by the financial sector, most notably by the prices of risky assets, while capital returns and investment are affected much less.
+In a sense, the financial sector in this model works as a shock absorber, but at the same time the impact is transformed into a longer-lasting financial cycle.
+In response to the restrictive monetary policy shock, output additionally falls and inflation drops as marginal costs decrease.